HISTORY'S HISTORIES

 Act Five: The temple priest is finishing the Daily Rite as the jewelry merchant arrives.
 The temple statue is being replaced inside the shrine.
 The priest thanks the jewelry merchant for his wonderful offering.
 The necklace is put around the statue’s neck.
 The priest speaks magic words as everyone looks on in excitement.

-children’s home.
+The priest and children set off for the children’s home.
 When they arrive, the children’s parents are running up from the Nile.

 Act Five Cast: Children, Priest(s), Jeweler, Children’s Parents, Family Cat